apache/drill/_docs/query-data/010-query-data-introduction.md

 ## Troubleshooting Queries

-In addition to testing queries interactively in the Drill shell, and examining error messages, use the [EXPLAIN command]({{site.baseurl}}/docs/explain/) to analyze errors and troubleshoot queries that do not run.
+In addition to analyzing error messages printed by the Drill shell, you can troubleshoot queries from the [Profiles page]({{ site.baseurl }}/docs/identifying-performance-issues/) in the Drill Web UI or run the [EXPLAIN command]({{site.baseurl}}/docs/explain/) to review the query plan for issues.
 For example, if you run into a casting error, the query plan text may help you isolate the problem.

     0: jdbc:drill:zk=local> !set maxwidth 10000
-    0: jdbc:drill:zk=local> explain plan for select ... ;
+    0: jdbc:drill:zk=local> explain plan for <query>;

 [Drill shell commands]({{site.baseurl}}/docs/configuring-the-drill-shell/) include the `!set <set variable> <value>` to increase the default text display (number of characters).
 By default, most of the plan output is hidden.

 ## Query Syntax Tips